tidalf/plugin.audio.qobuz/README.md

 --------------
 - you need Hifi subscription to stream flac files or premium subscription to play full mp3.
 - With Sublime+, you can stream files up to 192khz/24bits
-- create your Qobuz account there : http://www.qobuz.com/kodi (you'll get 1 free month !)
+- create your Qobuz account there : http://www.qobuz.com/kodi (you'll get 1 free month)

 Disclaimer
 -----------